This post may contain affiliate links. Read the full disclosure here.

 Overcoming the Massive Learning Curve

 Given the current quarantine situation, I’ve decided to really throw myself into new learning.
 I’ve enrolled in several webinars and courses.
-I’m learning about marketing, developing email lists, leveraging Instagram, promoting my blog, and developing strategies so that my blog can be found through organic searches.
+I’m learning about marketing and monetizing, developing email lists, leveraging Instagram, promoting my blog, and developing strategies so that my blog can be found through organic searches.
 I’m taking notes, highlighting things just for fun (that is what highlighting is for, right?), creating to-do lists, and getting my “homework” done.
 This is my happy place!
 It is incredibly rewarding to put strategies in place and see results right away.

 At the same time, I’m trying to set a schedule for myself with reasonable goals and an editorial calendar of publish dates for my blog and social media posts.
 This is where I’m struggling.
 Without any real accountability, it’s so easy to push off a publish date.
 As a result, I’ve been reverting back to some of my college ways.
 No, I’m not staying up all night finishing a post, but I will cram some intense work into the couple hours before my post is “due”.
 I do generally work well under pressure, but this is a terrible habit to have!
 One of the reasons why I’m having a hard time with deadlines is because writing has always been a long process for me.
 I have to remind myself to just start.
 Fortunately, that’s when I remember that I actually like writing, which is good news, since I’ve decided that this is my new official job.